rewolf/llm-metrics-proxy/docs/README.md

 # Documentation

-This directory contains comprehensive documentation for the OpenAI LLM Metrics Proxy project.
+This directory contains comprehensive documentation for the LLM Metrics Proxy project.

 ## 📚 Documentation Structure